-FEF has worked hard and considers itself to have built the largest, most experienced, and dedicated team for retail opening and operation of hydrogen refueling stations.
+FEF is proud to recognize many of its accomplishments including its team of dedicated and knowledgeable members that has contributed towards so many retail openings and operations of hydrogen refueling stations.
 FEF has successfully created the largest and most reliable hydrogen refueling network in the world and has provided original equipment manufacturers (OEMs) the confidence to release FCEVs on a large scale into the California market.
 FEF stations have the best up-time performance in California.
-Primary in the FEF culture is a focus on the customer experience and on the safety and security of the FEF team and stations.
+FEF's culture focuses most on the customer experience and on the safety and security of its team and stations.
 To that end, FEF has developed and continues to refine rigorous technical and safety training procedures for service and maintenance personnel.